satyamd8/qrcode-generator/README.md

-# qrcode-generator
+# QR Code Generator
-a python qr code generator program with gui given an input URL, the program creates a QR code that links to the URL
+### a python qr code generator program with a gui
+### given an input URL, the program creates a QR code that links to the URL